slipke/csm_ss15_sem_team_vagrant/hardening/chef/cookbooks/nginx_hardening/README.md

 # nginx_hardening - Chef cookbook

 ## Description
 This cookbook brings secure nginx settings to your system.
-It installs/updates the openssl package and provides you with a secure an easy to manage nginx configuration.
+It installs/updates the openssl and nginx package and provides you with a secure and easy to manage nginx configuration.
 All changes are made in "/etc/nginx/nginx.conf".
 Besides the nginx hardening, this cookbook also gives you the option of a very basic, tailored system optimization.
 Please refer to the section "Attributes" for furhter information.
 The hardening and install/update recipes are seperate and can be included or excluded at will.